 Painting your product

-Below are recommendations we have found to be the best option for painting our forts, cubby houses and play furniture for both indoors (MDF) and outdoors (Treated Ply).
+Below are RECOMMENDATIONS ONLY we have found to be the best option for painting our forts, cubby houses and play furniture for both indoors unpainted MDF and outdoors for the Treated Ply.

 IMPORTANT!
-Make sure the timber is left in a dry flat position if not coating straight away and does not get wet in any way.
+Please make sure the timber is left in a dry flat position if not coating straight away and does not get wet in any way.
 Timber can bow if it is not positioned flat before it is fully assembled into position.
 Remember, timber is a natural product and requires care for longevity.
-Any questions at all, give us a call, we're here to help!
+We recommend painting your item to seal and protect and stay within the guidelines of our warrantly.
+Below are recommendations only for the products we have used on our items and found to offer a great finish.
+Any questions at all, give us a call, we're here to help, or please seek the paint product supplier or a painting professional for advice.
+Paint your item outdoors and leave to dry in the sun prior to bringing indoors.
+We recommend only using a water based paint.

 STAINING Treated Ply for outdoors